dpc10ster/RJafrocBook/docs/14-froc-meanings-foms-ocs.md

 (\#eq:froc-meanings-wLLFi)
 \end{equation}
 ```

-As usual, the summation in Eqn. \@ref(eq:froc-meanings-FPF) is conditioned on marked NLs.
-The conditioning is unnecessary for LLs.
+The summation in Eqn. \@ref(eq:froc-meanings-FPF) is conditioned on marked NLs [the conditioning is unnecessary for LLs].

 TBA Online Appendix 14.A proves the following theorems: